opencast/opencast/docs/guides/developer/docs/development-environment.md

 You can connect the remote debugger of your IDE on port `5005`.

+### Enabling debugger for package installations

+Albeit you can use the afforemented method for package installations, you can't start debug mode via system services.
+The recommended way is to enable the debug mode in the `setenv` file, normally found in:

+    /usr/share/opencast/bin/

+And add this line:

+    export KARAF_DEBUG=true

+In case you need to change the port for debbuging, you can adding this another line:

+    export JAVA_DEBUG_PORT={{PORT}}

+Where `{{PORT}}` is the desired port.

+***
 For more information on remote debugging with Karaf you can visit [this site.](https://karaf.apache.org/manual/latest/#_debugging)

-It is not recommended to enable remote debugging on production systems!
+It is **not recommended** to enable remote debugging on production systems!